 Do not pull over to assist what may appear to be a disabled car, even if someone tries to wave you down.
 If you have a cellular phone, you may wish to call the police.

 Drive to a service station or store if you need information or directions.
 Casual street-corner directions are the surest way to get lost.

 These safety tips are general common-sense suggestions from Budget.
 The safety of you and your passengers is most important.
 However, remember that personal safety is your responsibility.
 Do what you think best under the circumstances.
 Above all, stay alert and be cautious.

-A. Roadside assistance is free for all inherent mechanical faults as determined by Budget or the authorised repairer.
-Simply call toll free 1800 656 550 and you will quickly be on your way.
-Roadside Assistance Cover covers you for events such as Flat Tyre Assistance, Flat Battery Assistance, Vehicle Lockout Service, Lost Key Replacement, Out of Fuel (up to $10 fuel delivery).
-Without Roadside Assistance Cover, for all other call outs such as those listed above, Standard Roadside Service Fees will apply.
+Roadside Assistance Cover option covers events such as Flat Tyre Assistance, Flat Battery Assistance, Vehicle Lockout Service, Lost Key Replacement, Out of Fuel (up to $10 fuel delivery).
+Without this option, a standard Roadside Assistance call out fee will apply.